Compliance

 4. Fulfillment: Provide requested information or take requested action

-Common Request Types:
+Common Request Types

 • Access/Know: Provide copy of personal information

-• Delete: Erase personal information (with exceptions)
+• Delete: Erase personal information (with statutory exceptions)

 • Opt-out: Stop selling/sharing personal information